mcl868/causalinmisdata/README.md

 ```

-Use the *g.dr.dicho* function on data.
-It applies only for full data with missing observations.
+The use of the *g.dr.dicho* function on data.
+It applies only for data with missing observations.
 ```markdown
 > estimationMis.SG<-lapply(1:loop,function(iiii) g.dr.dicho(mmodels=c(model1,model2,model3),
 +                                                           exposure=c("A0","A1","A2"),